NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: Dataset Processing

 \subsection{Data Collection}

-We aggregate, clean and condense multiple publicly available datasets of interview transcripts from National Public Radio (NPR) and Cable News Network (CNN) in order to build a high-quality interview dataset of 45k source-to-interview transcripts.
+We aggregate, clean and condense multiple publicly available datasets of interview transcripts from NPR and CNN in order to build a high-quality interview dataset of 45k source-to-interview transcripts.
 These transcripts are published records of live interviews conducted between a journalist and sources invited on the program.
-They provide a rich resource for analyzing natural language interactions in informational interviews.
+They provide a rich resource for analyzing natural language interactions.